codewithnaman/Java-8-Features/README.md

     }
 }
 ```
-We ar going to learn method reference in detail in upcoming section.
+We are going to learn method reference in detail in upcoming section.

 * One major difference between implementing anonymous class and lambada expression is anonymous class create class files
 number of times it is defined.
 Just remember basic from java when we implement any anonymous class it will create